-O ala acción a latada accora atatica a fara all co 9 - Careful differentiation of work showing high expectations for all pupils.
-Our Forest School enables children to learn in the outdoor environment and develops confidence and self-esteem. nment and POLICIES: Are the school policies available on the website for: SEND Yes wessite for: SAFEGUARDING Yes BEHAVIOUR Yes EQUALITY & DIVERSITY Yes Are you aware/familiar with the requirem Discrimination Act 1995 and the Equality Yes RANGE OF PROVISION: Please indicate what your school has to offer (over and above your core offer) in each of the following areas: Areas of strength Close relationship with on-site identification of any emerging Pre-School ensure smooth transitioneeds. on and early Additional transition work support and key stages. ports transition between other year ç groups, classes Small, personalised learning environment including outdoor learning in Forest school to support Social, Emotional and Mental Health, Communication and Interaction, Sensory and Physical and Cognition and Learning.
+T 0 (11% 000 (11) showing high expectations for all pu Our Forest School enables children to learn in the outdoor environment and develops confidence and self-esteem.
+POLICIES: Are the school policies available on the website for: SEND Yes website for.
+SAFEGUARDING Yes BEHAVIOUR Yes EQUALITY & DIVERSITY Yes Are you aware/familiar with the requirem Discrimination Act 1995 and the Equality Yes RANGE OF PROVISION: Please indicate what your school has to following areas: offer (over and above your core offer I er) in each of the Areas of strength Close relationship with on-site identification of any emerging Pre-School ensure smooth transitioneeds. on and early Additional transition work support and key stages. ports transition between other year (groups, classes Small, personalised learning environment including outdoor learning in Forest school to support Social, Emotional and Mental Health, Communication and Interaction, Sensory and Physical and Cognition and Learning.
 Speech and Language action plans from NHS Northumbria, interventions and support delivered by teachers and TAs with regular SLT assessment.
-Active learning embedded across the curriculum to promote physical activity and inclusivity e.g Active Maths and English Commando Joe's programme to support character development and to promote team work, resilience and perseverance. sical activity and Read Write Inc interventions for children needing support with phonics Weekly visit by a trained Thera apeutic Play Therapist delivering on e to one sessions.
-Interventions in narrative and a story writing - RWI Get Writing TA and teachers trained to del liver Talk Boost Targeted interventions to develop fine motor control - Teoderescu Precision teaching used to tea nch reading and spelling of key word ls.
-Good relationships with supposervices within Northumberlan ort services including health, social cod. care, and HINT Strong relationships with pare. nts. eans children feel supported and ha day.
-They know they can talk to an nave. • Specialist Facilities/Equipment to sup pport SEND Ipads available in every class Accessible toilets upstairs and I downstairs
+Active learning embedded across the curriculum to promote physical activity and inclusivity e.g Active Maths and English Commando Joe's programme to support character development and to promote team work, resilience and perseverance.
+Read Write Inc interventions for children needing support with phonics Weekly visit by a trained Therapeutic Play Therapist delivering one to one sessions.
+Interventions in narrative and story writing - RWI Get Writing TA and teachers trained to deliver Talk Boost Targeted interventions to develop fine motor control - Teoderescu Precision teaching used to teach reading and spelling of key words.
+Good relationships with support services including health, social care, and HINT services within Northumberland.
+Strong relationships with parents. eans children feel supported and ha day.
+They know they can talk to an nave. • Specialist Facilities/Equipment to sup pport SEND Ipads available in every class Accessible toilets upstairs and I downstairs can also be used as a guiet intervention space.

-- Separate intervention room (upstairs) - School library is a calm and quiet area that children can use when needed, and is can also be used as a quiet intervention space.
+Separate intervention room (upstairs) School library is a calm and quiet area that children can use when needed, and is